-

 Confidentiality: Everything that is said in a mediation is confidential, and cannot be used in court.
 The only thing that will be reported to the court is if an agreement was reached, and if so, a copy of that agreement.

 If you contact me about holding a mediation, we will begin with a free consultation, in which you explain the problem you’re dealing with, and I advise you how mediation might be able to resolve the conflict.
-If you would like to proceed, then I will contact the other person or people involved and get their agreement to mediate.
+If you want to proceed, then I will contact the other person or people involved and get their agreement to mediate.
 If both parties agree, then you can schedule your mediation with me via phone, or email, or on this website.

 Once mediation is scheduled, I will have brief conversations with each of you beforehand, to make sure everyone’s questions are answered and they know how the process goes.